ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-09-21-on-the-line.md

 Questions like this can drive me crazy.
 Targets are moving.
 Success is fleeting.
 Answers are scarce.

-When we bear our souls, we put ourselves up for judgement.
-Judgement hurts and that's part of the ride.
+When I bear my soul, I put myself up for judgement.
+Judgement can hurt and that's part of the ride.

-I tend to think it's worthwhile to put our souls on the line, take as much failure as we can and gather feedback.
+I tend to think it's worthwhile to put my soul on the line, take as much failure as I can and gather feedback.

 There's no need to succeed all the time.
 Connection is a wonderful high.
 Failure is a longterm investment.